ABLATE Post Approval Study - Synergy Ablation Lesions for Non-Paroxysmal Atrial Fibrillation (ABLATE-PAS)

 Patient will undergo an elective open cardiac surgical procedure to be performed on cardiopulmonary bypass for one or more of the following:

-- Primary Efficacy Outcome [ Time Frame: 12, 24 and 36 months post-operatively ]Proportion of patients free from atrial fibrillation (AF), i.e., episodes lasting >30 continuous seconds duration of either AF, atrial flutter or atrial tachycardia while off Class I and III antiarrythmic drugs for at least 4 weeks (except amiodarone which must be 12 weeks prior to the assessment) as determined by core last assessment of a 48 hour Holter, Zio Patch or PPM interrogation recording performed at a minimum of 12, 24 and 36 months postoperatively (hypothesis test at 36 months).
+- The Number of Participants Free From Atrial Fibrillation (AF), Atrial Flutter or Atrial Tachycardia While Off Class I and Class III Antiarrhythmic Drugs for at Least 4 Weeks. [ Time Frame: 36 months post-operatively ]The number of participants free from atrial fibrillation (AF), i.e., episodes lasting >30 continuous seconds duration of either AF, atrial flutter or atrial tachycardia while off Class I and III antiarrythmic drugs for at least 4 weeks as determined by core last assessment of a 48 hour Holter, Zio Patch or Pacemaker Implantation (PPM) interrogation recording performed at a minimum of 36 months postoperatively.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01694563